hppr-dev/stoke-auth/README.md

 ```

 4. Open a browser to http://localhost:8080/admin and log in as `sadmin` with the password that was generated in the log

+# Releases

+Releases are tagged commits in this repo and include versioned assets available on github and dockerhub.

+Assets uploaded to github are limited to include the following for intel 64-bit processors:
+  * A stoke-RELEASE-VER.tar.gz file with:
+    * server executable file
+    * A reference configuration file
+    * Copy of the license file
+  * md5sum of the tar.gz file

+Docker images are uploaded to docker hub with a versioned tag i.e. 0.1.0.

+Depending on the language, clients may have releases as well, but the source will be available on the tagged commit in the client directory.

 # Clients